osbuild/bootc-image-builder/HACKING.md

 take about 45min to run (dependening on hardware and connection) and involve building/booting multiple images.

-To run them go into the bootc-image-build root directory and run
+To run them, change into the bootc-image-build root directory and run
 ```
 $ pytest -s -vv
 ```